This recipe is safe for Coumadin (warfarin) users.

 This recipe is safe for those who are sensitive to gluten.

-This recipe keeps well in the refrigerator.
+This recipe can easily be multiplied and keeps well in the refrigerator.
 Reheat gently.

 Place the water in a large stock pot over high heat.